Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Discussion and Outlook

 Beyond quantum foundations, similar representational constraints arise naturally in adaptive and resource-limited systems.
 For example, perceptual systems with limited working memory, decision-making agents with bounded internal representations, and physical devices with fixed internal degrees of freedom must often reuse a single ontic state space across multiple interactions.
 Related constraints have been studied extensively in cognitive science and artificial intelligence under notions such as bounded rationality, resource-limited representation, and working memory limitations \cite{Simon,Anderson1990,Baddeley,Cabello2008}.
 From this perspective, contextuality can be understood more generally as a consequence of representational constraints imposed by ontic state reuse.

 Our analysis is representation-theoretic and does not depend on specific physical dynamics or implementation details.
-The obstruction arises solely from the structural requirement that a single ontic state space be reused across multiple interventions.
+The obstruction arises from the combination of shared-state reuse and the choice to track intervention-dependent distinctions through auxiliary bookkeeping rather than through refinement of the reused subsystem state space.
 Relaxing this requirement—for example, by allowing context-dependent ontic state refinement or additional contextual memory—removes the obstruction at the cost of increased representational resources.

 Several directions for future work remain.
 These include extending the analysis to dynamical settings, characterizing minimal contextual information costs for specific contextuality scenarios, and exploring connections between contextuality, information complexity, and representational efficiency.
-More broadly, the information-theoretic perspective developed here may provide a useful framework for understanding fundamental limits on classical representations in both physical and abstract systems.
+More broadly, the information-theoretic perspective developed here may provide a useful framework for thinking about representational limits in classical descriptions of both physical and abstract systems.

-In summary, our results establish contextuality as a fundamental information-theoretic obstruction to classical ontological models constrained by ontic state reuse.
-This provides a new foundation for understanding contextuality as a general representational constraint arising from limitations on classical probabilistic structure.
+In summary, the contribution of this paper is to isolate a useful representational viewpoint: under shared-state reuse, contextual distinctions may appear as bookkeeping that is not internalized in the reused subsystem ontic state alone.
+Even where the formal inequality itself is elementary, this framing may still be useful for relating contextuality, ontological models, and resource-limited representation.